Hit the ball twice

 3. One of the young spectators accidentally got hit by a bat, which literally “blew his brains out”.

-Unfortunately, the exact date of its execution is unknown (it is assumed that the first edition of the “Rules of Cricket” in 1744 was based on an earlier version of the code, which was later lost), but already in 1786 the first deletion was recorded for Hit the ball twice, which happened in the match between the Hampshire and the Kent.
-First-team player Tom Suter was punished.
+Unfortunately, the precise date of its implementation is unknown (it is presumed that the first edition of the “Rules of Cricket” in 1744 was based on an earlier version of the code, which was later lost), but the first deletion was recorded for Hit the ball twice in 1786, which occurred during the match between the Hampshire and the Kent.
+This was the first time that the code was altered.
+Tom Suter, a member of the first team, was disqualified.

 It is interesting: even modern technologies do not always make it possible to prove that the double blow was inflicted deliberately.
 For example, in the 2002-2003 season in the Barbados match against the Remaining Leeward Islands (Red Stripe Bowl), first-team player Kurt Wilkinson was sent off, although his intentions remained unclear to the judges.